many20/cocos2d-html5-howler/README.md

-cocos2d-html5-howler
----

-**Description**

----
+#cocos2d-html5-howler

+##Description

 Extension of SimpleAudioEngine.js to use howler.js as Audio Engine.

 [Howler.js](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library)

 [howler on github](https://github.com/goldfire/howler.js)

-Howler uses the Web Audio API and the HTML5 Audio API as fallback
+Howler uses the Web Audio API and the HTML5 Audio API as fallback.

-why ist the Web Audio API better as the Audio API?
+Why ist the Web Audio API better as the Audio API?

-Web Audio is much more flexible and the iphone/ipad the Audio API is really bad
+Web Audio is much more flexible and the iphone/ipad the Audio API is really bad.

 ---